 44. Unless otherwise agreed with the Planning Lead (or Nominee), prior to the Completion of Construction Works the Requiring Authority shall construct a carpark area to provide parking for the users of the Kiwi Road Track.
-This carpark area shall be in accordance with the drawing titled "Indicative Carpark Layout", reference MMA-DES-GEM-E1-FIG-0022 Rev A.
+This carpark area shall be in accordance with the drawing titled "Indicative Carpark Layout", reference MMA-DES-GEM-E1-FIG-0022 Rev A provided in Schedule 2 to these conditions.

-SCHEDULE 1: REQUIREMENTS ADDRESSED IN THE ELMP
+SCHEDULE 1: DESIGNATION REQUIREMENTS ADDRESSED IN THE ELMP